attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_payments/README.md

 How do I cancel a subscription?
 ---

-1. **Get the unique AT&T TransactionId by executing the getSubscriptionStatus method (as in the previous example).**
+1. **Get the unique AT&T TransactionId by executing the getSubscriptionStatus method, as in the previous example.**
-2. **Execute the cancelSubscription method.
+2. **Use the cancelSubscription method.
 For more information about the required parameters for this method, refer to AttApiClient.Payment.cancelSubscription**

 		//... get TransactionId